MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-tpm-trusted-attestation-capturing-hardware.md

 [« Review prerequisites](guarded-fabric-guarded-host-prerequisites.md)
 [Confirm attestation »](guarded-fabric-confirm-hosts-can-attest-successfully.md)

 TPM mode uses a TPM identifier (also called a platform identifier or endorsement key \[EKpub\]) to begin determining whether a particular host is authorized as "guarded."
-This mode of attestation uses secure boot and code integrity measurements to ensure that a given Hyper-V host is in a healthy state and is running only trusted code.
+This mode of attestation uses Secure Boot and code integrity measurements to ensure that a given Hyper-V host is in a healthy state and is running only trusted code.
 In order for attestation to understand what is and is not healthy, you must capture the following artifacts:

 1. TPM identifier (EKpub)